-Roy Water Conservancy District is a limited purpose local government entity of the State of Utah, governed by Utah Code Title 17B.
+The District is a Water Conservancy District organized as a political subdivision of the State of Utah under the Utah Water Conservancy Act, 17B-2a-1001, et seq, Utah Code Ann., 1953, as amended.
 Roy Water Conservancy District provides secondary irrigation water only.
 The delivery system is largely pressurized by gravity, although pumping is required to provide pressure to the east end of the system.
 Roy Water Conservancy District provides no pressure regulation on the system, so customers must provide their own.

 Roy Water Conservancy Subdistrict originated on February 16, 1965.
 Construction on the Subdistrict infrastructure began in 1974 and was finished in 1977.
 The Subdistrict was built as a small reclamation project by the U.S. Bureau of Reclamation through the Small Reclamation Loan Act.
 Initial federal funding for the Subdistrict infrastructure was $8,400,000 and now has a present value in excess of $40,000,000.